martin1cerny/ProductData/Tools/Readme.md

 # IFC sample files tooling

 This is a Visual Studio solution containing a set of C# projects using [xBIM Toolkit](https://github.com/xBimTeam) to create and validate IFC4 files.

 ## Schema Validator Project

 Schema Validator is a command line application.
 When started without arguments it asks for an input IFC file with standard Windows file open dialog.
 Otherwise any number of IFC files can be defined as arguments.
-Files are check for syntactic errors (invalid type assignments, non-existing data types etc.) and for schema errors (required fields, cardinality of attributes, IFC "Where Rules").
+Files are checked for syntactic errors, e.g.

+- invalid type assignments
+- non-existing data types
+- schema errors
+- required fields
+- cardinality of attributes
+- IFC "Where Rules"
+- and more

 These are all written both to console and to *.log* file next to the original IFC file.
-Validator can take both *.ifc* and *.ifcXML* files.
-Part of the functionality is specific to IFC4 schema.
+The validator can take both *.ifc* and *.ifcXML* files.
+Part of the functionality is specific to the IFC4 schema.

 Validator can also be referenced in other projects as a library.
 In that scenario models created with [xBIM Toolkit](https://github.com/xBimTeam) can be validated to meet base schema constrains before they are saved.
 The use is like this: